1540 Broadway: 2010s to present

 A Disney Store opened within the former Virgin Megastore space in 2010, along with a Forever 21 store.
 The Forever 21 outlet alone was projected to draw 100,000 daily visitors, more than the Statue of Liberty.
 Adobe Inc. and Xinhua News Agency both took office space the same year.
 A joint venture of Edge Fund Advisors and HSBC Alternative Investments Ltd. bought a 49 percent stake in the Bertelsmann Building in late 2010, paying CBRE $254 million.
 The next year, Edge and HSBC bought the remaining 51 percent ownership stake for $270 million.
 Mark Keller of Edge said he intentionally chose to buy the Bertelsmann Building in two phases.
 Keller said that he had been "jealous" when CBRE bought the building from Macklowe, calling it a "great transaction".
 MetLife gave Edge and HSBC a $350 million mortgage on the Bertelsmann Building.
 Vornado leased the remaining retail space to the Sunglass Hut in 2013, and Vornado also arranged for a new sign to be installed on the building the same year.

 In 2016, Edge refinanced 1540 Broadway with a $451 million mortgage from DekaBank.
 The next year, Edge and HSBC placed a 48 percent ownership stake in the building on the market.
 The owners renovated 1540 Broadway in 2019 for $40 million.
 The renovation included an eighth-floor amenity room, new elevators, a restored office entrance on 45th Street, and a cogeneration plant.
 More than 190,000 ft2 of space on the 18th to 24th floors was overhauled in 2019, while 278,000 ft2 on the 26th to 35th floors was scheduled to be completed two years later.
 Adobe expanded its space in 2019, and pharmaceutical company Schrödinger signed a lease for several floors in April 2021.
 Planet Hollywood fell behind on its rent in 2018 and stopped paying completely during the COVID-19 pandemic, prompting Vornado to sue Planet Hollywood in 2020.
 The Planet Hollywood location at 1540 Broadway closed after its lease expired in August 2021, leaving Planet Hollywood without a location in New York City.
+Edge Fund Advisors refinanced the building for $590 million in April 2022, and Pandora moved its North American headquarters to the building that December.